Resources and Events

 Eco in Action Lunch & Learn Series

 Sponsored by our ecospirituality committee, this series is an opportunity to explore FSPA's commitment to ecological education, one of the seven Laudato Si' goals and A Revolution of Goodness proclamation made to stretch us to be people of encounter who stand with all suffering in our Earth Community.
-Each Lunch & Learn, presented the second Tuesday each month throughout 2021, will feature new topics of ecological advocacy presented by speakers who will inspire us to care for all of creation.
-Watch for information about upcoming sessions and enjoy all offerings of the series as they are recorded here.
+Each Lunch & Learn, presented the second Tuesday of each month throughout 2021, will feature new topics of ecological advocacy, presented by speakers who will inspire us to care for all of creation.
+Watch for information about upcoming sessions and enjoy all past recorded presentations below.

 FSPA integral ecology director Beth Piggush spoke about the FSPA Laudato Si' commitment, how ongoing efforts fit under the seven goals and how FSPA will develop future programs and projects to increase our action in the latest Lunch & Learn: "Laudato Si' Action Platform news and the Franciscan Sisters of Perpetual Adoration's journey ahead."

 Barbara Fraser, editor for EarthBeat, presented "What Catholics should know about the COP26 U.N. climate conference," in which she helped us explore some of the key issues that Catholic activists will be tracking in Glasgow, especially those related to climate justice, and consider the possible impacts of Pope Francis' planned trip to the leaders' summit at the beginning of the conference.